NavAbility/NavAbilitySDK.py/README.md

 # NavAbilitySDK.py
 Access NavAbility Cloud factor graph features from Python.

+Note that this SDK and the related API are still in development.
+Please let us know if you have any issues.

 # Installation

 We'll register the package shortly, but for the moment install the NavAbilitySDK directly from the repo: